microsoft/prose/documentation/prose/tutorial.md

 1. **Syntax** -- a *context-free grammar* describing a space of possible programs in a DSL.
 2. **Semantics** -- an executable function for each user-defined DSL operator.
-3. [optional] **Properties** -- computed attributes on individual programs in the DSL (for instance, a syntactic score of a program for ranking purposes).
+3. [optional] **Features** -- computed attributes on individual programs in the DSL (for instance, a syntactic score of a program for ranking purposes).
 4. [optional] **Witness functions** -- small "inverse semantics" functions that enable [$D^4$ synthesis strategy]({{ site.baseurl }}/documentation/prose/d4), the main synthesis technology provided in the PROSE framework.

 Below, we illustrate the usage of all 4 components on a small example DSL -- a portion of FlashFill.